 Site - The setting of an event of archaeological or historical significance.
 It can refer to areas that are notable because of their association with a particular era, event, occurrence, or historical personage.

 APPENDIX B

-The Secretary of the Interior's Standards for the Treatment of Historic Properties1
+The Secretary of the Interior's Standards of Rehabilitation